M-Araujo/cafe_landing_page/README.md

 - **No Backend**: This project does not include any backend functionality.
-- **No Form Validation**: Forms included in the project do not have validation; it is purely HTML and CSS.
+- **No Form Validation**: Forms included in the project do not have validation; it is mainly HTML and CSS.

 ------------------------------------------------------------
                             Purpose